NXT Vengeance Day (2022)

 The 2022 NXT Vengeance Day was the 10th Vengeance professional wrestling event produced by WWE, and the second annual held for the promotion's NXT brand division.
 It took place on February 15, 2022, at the WWE Performance Center in Orlando, Florida.
 It aired as a special episode of NXT.
 In lieu of its normal channel, the USA Network, the television special aired on Syfy due to USA's broadcasting of the 2022 Winter Olympics in NXT's normal slot.

 In February 2021, WWE revived Vengeance as an NXT TakeOver event called Vengeance Day; the name was a reference to its Valentine's Day scheduling.
 That September, however, the TakeOver series was discontinued.
 With the scheduling of this 2022 event, Vengeance Day became its own event as well as NXT's annual Valentine's event.
 Unlike all previous Vengeance events, which aired on pay-per-view as well as the WWE Network in 2021, this was the only Vengeance to air as a television special, as the following year's event returned to livestreaming.

 Five matches were contested at the event.
 In the main event, Bron Breakker defeated Santos Escobar to retain the NXT Championship.
+The event garnered positive reviews from critics, with much praise be directed to the North American title match between Cameron Grimes and Carmelo Hayes.